Michael Lucas (political activist)

-Lucas was born in Vyšná Jablonka in the Carpathian Mountains of eastern Slovakia, and came to Canada as a child in 1938 to join his father, who had emigrated several years before to work in the nickel mines in Sudbury, Ontario, and become a union activist.
+Lucas was born in Vyšná Jablonka in the Carpathian Mountains of eastern Slovakia.
+He came to Canada as a child in 1938 to join his father, who had emigrated several years before to work in the nickel mines in Sudbury, Ontario, and become a union activist.
 The reunited family settled there initially before moving to Toronto.

 Later, Lucas attended what is now the Ontario College of Art and Design and pursued a career in graphic design.
 In his professional life, Lucas was at various times the art director of CFTO-TV in Toronto, the director of the art department at Southam Newspapers, and led artistic and design teams at various advertising agencies.

 Lucas visited Czechoslovakia and the Soviet Union many times in his life.
 He was in Czechoslovakia during the Soviet invasion that ended the Prague Spring and vocally supported Moscow's intervention upon his return to Canada.

 Lucas died in Canada at the age of 94.
-He is survived by his wife Helen Lucas, the financial secretary of Canadian Friends of Soviet Peoples and two children.
+He is survived by his wife Helen Lucas, the financial secretary of Canadian Friends of Soviet Peoples and their two children.